pytorch/ort/Readme.md

 ## Samples

-To see OpenVINO™ integration with Torch-ORT in action, refer to directory ./ort/torch_ort_inference/demos, which shows you how to run inference on some of the most popular Deep Learning models.
+To see OpenVINO™ integration with Torch-ORT in action, see [demos](/torch_ort_inference/demos), which shows you how to run inference on some of the most popular Deep Learning models.

 ## Add ONNX Runtime for PyTorch to your PyTorch inference script